jsheunis/jsheunis.github.io/research.md

 ---
 <div id='overview'></div>

+My current research and engineering work is with the [Psychoinformatics Group](https://www.psychoinformatics.de/index.html) at the [INM-7, Forschungszentrum Jülich](https://www.fz-juelich.de/inm/inm-7/EN/Home/home_node.html), where we develop software and tools for decentralised research data management.
+This mainly involves [DataLad](https://www.datalad.org/).

-My current Phd research focuses on two topics within the broad field of functional magnetic resonance imaging (fMRI) analysis:
+Previously, my PhD research focused on two topics within the broad field of functional magnetic resonance imaging (fMRI) analysis:

 1. Developing new signal processing methods the improve the quality of real-time functional MRI signals, for use in clinical applications like neurofeedback
 2. Developing software tools and processes that assist fMRI researchers in implementing best practices for data quality control and methods reporting